hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 ```

 When terraform is executed on the PTFE instance, it will request modules from the same instance automatically.
 This allows modules to also be refactored
-and accessed by other modules without having to hardcode the hostname of a particular PTFE instance within them.
+and accessed by other configuration or modules without having to hardcode the hostname of a particular PTFE instance within them.

 ## Running Configurations with Private Modules